International Student Congress Of (bio)Medical Sciences: Congress structure

 The congress is for (bio)medical students who are interested in research.
 Students may be either presenting or non-presenting participants.
 If a participant wants to present their research, they are required to submit their abstract beforehand.
 A strict selection procedure takes place and only the best students are invited to present their research at ISCOMS.
-Nonetheless, everybody is welcome to ISCOMS to attend the keynote lectures and to participate in workshops.

 When accepted, participants are divided into different sessions in which they present their research.
 This may be either through a poster presentation, or an oral presentation where students can present their research using a slideshow presentation.
 In both sessions other students and professionals from the UMCG listen and discuss the research.
 Thirdly, there is a plenary session, during which the eight best abstracts will be presented in the primary lecture hall of the UMCG.

 The congress also holds pre-course masterclasses about research skills, and a great variety of workshops during the congress days on practical skills.
 Besides that, ISCOMS offers keynote lectures from renowned scientists presenting their research to the participants.

-Moreover, ISCOMS offers an extensive social programme, where all the participants have the opportunity to get to know each other and the ISCOMS organising committees.
-Finally, there is a post-congress tour visiting parts of the Netherlands.